Student Directed Project – SDP

 Interests: Law, Politics

 How do governments of the world work together in dealing with geopolitical issues?
 This course will explore the various governmental systems of the world in existence today.
 It will also examine why democracy thrives in some areas of the world and what factors hinder it in others.
-Over the course of a term, students will be exposed to governmental systems from all corners of the globe.
+Throughout the term, students will be exposed to governmental systems from all corners of the globe.
 Ultimately, through those explorations, students will critically engage with global contemporary issues and the challenges associated with the various governments in existence.

 Advanced History: Independent Research (Honors)

-An intensive, inquiry-based course that will require students to pursue an advanced independent course of research on a topic of their choice.
-Students in this small section will be expected to work through a number of multi-step research assignments that will include producing research based papers, research based presentations, and participate in a number of research challenges and research projects.
-This course is designed to hone the research skills of critical thinking, problem-solving, analysis, and dissemination and is designed for the student who is interested in possibly pursuing advanced humanities research in college.
+An intensive, inquiry-based course that will require students to pursue an advanced independent course of research on topics of their choice.
+Students in this class will be expected to work through several multi-step research assignments, including producing research-based papers and presentations and participating in research projects.
+This course is designed to hone the research skills of critical thinking, problem-solving, analysis, and dissemination.
+It is designed for the student who is interested in possibly pursuing advanced humanities research in college.
 Limit per class: 14 students.

-The Media and Its Influences
+Media and Its Influences

-Interests: Business, Film, Law, Politics, Sports
+Interests: Business, Film, Law, Media, Politics, Sports

 From the printing press to widespread use of social media, the creation of news content has been defined and redefined by the technology of its historical time.
 Using today’s media landscape, students will examine what qualifies as news, what ethical questions are presented in journalism, and how we are impacted today by those that craft, manipulate, and distribute the message.
 Students will use different media tools and platforms to question, challenge, and deconstruct media messages and their biases.
 Students will become better equipped to read the world and understand the news.